varkenvanmadonna/coursera_cleaning_data/README.md

 Data contains a number of different files that need to be merged Test data and training data : data set is split between test and training data.
-These need to be merged 1.Features : these are basically the column names that need to be apply to the data set 1.Labels : Labels contain numbers which refer to activities 1.Activity : contains the description of teh activity labels 1.Subject : contains a list of subjects on which the test have been performed ( 30 subjects in total)
+These need to be merged
+* Features : these are basically the column names that need to be apply to the data set
+* Labels : Labels contain numbers which refer to activities
+* Activity : contains the description of teh activity labels
+* Subject : contains a list of subjects on which the test have been performed ( 30 subjects in total)

 ## outcome
 The outcome of the exercise shows the mean of all measures broken down by activity and by subject